margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Learned about history through a song; learned about light in the darkness and healing through a children's books; appreciate the artwork in office spaces

 ## Relationship to Nature ##
-* Throw pieces of trash up when I see them on the ground outside of Starbucks and other places to be a steward of the Earth
+* Throw pieces of trash up when I see them on the ground outside of Starbucks and other places to be a steward of the Earth (3 days)

 ## Relationship to Spirituality ##
 * Appreciate the architecture of all the churches in the community
-* Learning about a Dual Language Church
+* Learning about a dual language church

 ## Relationship to Individual and Society ##
 * Started learning a new language more deeply that part of the country speaks